HIGH INTENSITY INTERVAL TRAINING (HIIT)

 1. Burn More Calories in Less Time

-HIIT can burn up to 3 times more calories compared to steady-state cardio.
+🔥 HIIT can burn up to 3x more calories compared to steady-state cardio.

-Just 20–30 minutes of HIIT = hours of running/cycling.
+Just 20–30 minutes of HIIT = hours of running or cycling.

 2. Boost Metabolism with the Afterburn Effect (EPOC)

-After HIIT, your body keeps burning extra calories for 6–24 hours.
+After a HIIT workout, your body continues burning extra calories for 6–24 hours.

-This is called Excess Post-Exercise Oxygen Consumption (EPOC).
+This is known as Excess Post-Exercise Oxygen Consumption (EPOC).

 3. Lose Fat While Preserving Muscle

-Unlike steady-state cardio, which may cause muscle loss, HIIT helps preserve muscle mass.
+Unlike steady cardio, which may cause muscle loss, HIIT protects muscle mass.

 4. Improve Heart & Lung Health